Pedro Abad Santos: Preparations for World War II

+Peasant uprising

 In the 1930s, Filipino farmers frequently came to bloody encounters with their landlords that the government had to send several units of the Philippine Constabulary to keep the peace.

-On October 26, 1932, Pedro founded the Socialist Party of the Philippines when the Partido Komunista ng Pilipinas (PKP) was outlawed by the Supreme Court.
-Two years later, together with his assistants Agapito del Rosario, Luis Taruc, Lino Dizon, and others, he organized the Aguman ding Talapagobra ning Pilipinas (ATP) into the Aguman ding Maldang Talapagobra (AMT), similar to the general workers' unions in Spain, Mexico, and France, which advocated the expropriation of landed estates and friar lands, farmers' cooperative stores and the upliftment of peasants' living conditions.

-On November 7, 1938, during the 21st anniversary of the Russian Bolshevik Revolution, Filipino socialists and communists held a convention at the Manila Grand Opera House where they agreed to merge their organizations to form the Partido Komunista ng Pilipinas.
-Crisanto Evangelista was elected the organizations' president, Pedro Abad Santos its vice president, and Guillermo Capadocia its secretary general.

-The following year, the administration of President Manuel Quezon formulated a reform program that was meant to address social problems in the Philippines.
-Quezon decided to launch it in Pampanga and Pedro's group organized a gathering of farmers and workers at San Fernando in February for the purpose.
+The administration of President Manuel Quezon formulated a reform program that was meant to address social problems in the Philippines.

+After the foundation of the AMT and the Socialist Party, Abad Santos met with peasant leaders and cadres to plan strikes and mass rallies, appeared in courts as the tenants' defense lawyers, interviews, speeches, and wrote letters and press statements on his views on topics such as religion and an impeding war against Japan.
+He decided to live an ascetic life in a small house at San Fernando and to never marry.

+A direct confrontation occurred between Abad Santos and Quezon when Quezon agreed to speak at a mass rally in San Fernando, Pampanga in February 1939.
 Pedro's brother Jose, who was already Secretary of Justice, pleaded with Pedro not to embarrass Quezon when Pedro introduced the President.
-Dutifully, Pedro introduced the President as a "friend of the masses and the poor".
+Pedro introduced the President as a "friend of the masses and the poor".
 But before Quezon spoke, Pedro enumerated farmers' grievances and criticized the legal system that, he said, landlords used against the poor.
-He challenged his brother, who was sitting beside Quezon, to clean up the courts and sarcastically remarked that the "secretary cannot help us if he just sits in his office".
+He challenged his brother, who was sitting beside Quezon, to clean up the courts and remarked that the "secretary cannot help us if he just sits in his office".

 In San Fernando, Quezon pleaded to the sugar workers to restrain themselves for the violence happening in Pampanga and to gave the Philippine government time to address issues in the sugar industry.
 However, his request for restraint was unheeded by the laborers.
-After a series of government attacks on peasant parties, Pedro expressed his anger in a public address in 1941 declaring that "workers can expect nothing from President Quezon because he is also a landlord" and that "his so-called justice is a farce."
+After a series of government attacks on peasant parties, Abad Santos expressed his anger in a public address in 1941 declaring that "workers can expect nothing from President Quezon because he is also a landlord" and that "his so-called justice is a farce."
 He also labeled the people who surround President Quezon as "sycophants and henchmen who abuse the power of the Malacañang master delegates."
 That same year, Quezon and delegates from Central Luzon met in Manila, creating the Legion of Quezonian Socialism.
 The conference resolutions include the censure of Filipinos "adhering to Soviet communism" and those who criticize the Quezon administration.